Being a Christian

 What is a Christian?

-Christians are people who have responded to the good news brought by Jesus Christ, believing that in Jesus, God has come among us, sharing our joy and pain, and bringing the oer of new life and wholeness to us and our world.
+Christians are people who have responded to the good news brought by Jesus Christ, believing that in Jesus, God has come among us, sharing our joy and pain, and bringing new life and wholeness to us and our world.

 Who is Jesus?